webman-php/webman-manual/resource/doc/en/others/nginx-proxy.md

 }
 ```

-In general, developers only need to configure the server_name and root with the actual values, and the other fields do not need to be configured.
+Generally, developers only need to configure the server_name and root with actual values, and the other fields do not need to be configured.